-However, HEAL Loans that commercial lenders own are not eligible for this program, nor are Perkins loans owned by the school you attended.
+However, HEAL loans that commercial lenders own are not eligible for this program.
+Perkins loans owned by the school you attended are not paused either.

-If you do not have qualifying loans, your servicer is likely offering various forms of financial relief.
+If you do not have qualifying loans, your servicer may offer other forms of financial relief.
 Some of your options include:

 - Requesting administrative forbearance directly with your loan servicer

-- Determining if you qualify for economic hardship deferment or an unemployment deferment, as both options could result in interest on some loans being subsidized
+- Determining whether you qualify for economic hardship deferment or an unemployment deferment (both options could result in interest on some loans being subsidized)

-- Refinancing student loans, although this option is best for private student loans as refinancing federal loans would mean giving up important borrower benefits
+- Refinancing student loans, though this option is best for private student loans (refinancing federal loans would mean giving up important borrower benefits)

-If you put non-DOE loans into forbearance, your loans will continue accruing interest.
+If you put non-federal loans into forbearance, your loans will continue accruing interest.
 You will have a larger balance to repay once your payments resume.

 How Will I Know When to Start Making Payments Again?

 Your loan servicer should notify you via email or mail before you need to start making loan payments again.
-Also, you can log into your online account with your loan servicer at any time to see your loan status and to determine if you have a payment due.
+You can log into your online account with your loan servicer at any time to see your loan status and to determine whether you have a payment due.

 Loan servicers are companies that oversee your federal student loan repayment.
 You can find out who your loan servicer is by contacting the Federal Student Aid Information Center (FSAIC) at 800-433-3243 or by visiting the National Student Loan Database System (NSLDS).